 Do I need to bring specific gear/clothing?
 No, we provide all the safety gear & paddles required, but you should bring a change of clothing, particularly a change of footwear.
 It is likely that your feet will get wet, so wear old runners or other footwear that can handle this.
 Occasionally people do fall off the Kayaks, or water gets onboard, which isn’t a problem, you’ll be wearing full buoyancy gear, but you’ll need to change afterwards.

-What times does it operate?
+What times does it open/close?
 Kayaks can be rented on Saturdays and Sundays (as well as Bank Holiday Mondays) from 11am in the morning until 4pm in the afternoon in hour long sessions.
+Keep an eye on our Facebook Page or sign up for our email (on the right hand side) to get updates on when we’re available on the lake.
+We don’t operate every weekend.

 Where is Bay Lough?
 This spectacular corrie lake is on the border of Tipperary and Waterford, just past the Vee when leaving Clogheen on the road to Cappoquin and Lismore.
 The lake car park is at the following Google Maps location – https://bit.ly/3MailHP.
 See the Location page for further information.